matthewmyrick/quill/DEPLOYMENT.md

    ```

 4. **The GitHub Action will automatically**:
-   - Build binaries for all supported platforms
+   - Build binaries for all supported platforms:
+     - macOS (Intel and Apple Silicon)
+     - Linux (GNU and musl)
+     - Windows
    - Create a GitHub release with the binaries attached
-   - Update the Homebrew formula in your tap repository
-   - Calculate and update the SHA256 hash of the macOS binary
-   - Commit the updated formula to the tap repository
+   - Make the release available for direct download

 ### What Happens During Deployment